-The annual documentary film festival is back, covering everything from cooking and cuisine to stage theatre
+The annual documentary film festival is back, covering everything from theatre to fashion

 An antidote to all those summer blockbusters, Life is Art returns with a new line-up of documentary films covering all aspects of culture.
-This year’s categories include: music, fashion, photography, dance, theatre, art, painting, food and architecture.
-Whether you’re a fan of Noma or Robert Mapplethorpe, there’s something for all culture vultures here.
+This year’s categories include music, fashion, photography, painting, dance, architecture, food and theatre.
+Whether you’re a fan of Whitney Houston, Yayoi Kusama or Renzo Piano, there’s something for all culture vultures here.

 Particular highlights for this edition include Ritoma by Oscar-winning Hongkonger Ruby Yang, which investigates the impact of modernization on Tibetan nomads and their aspirations towards playing basketball; Westwood: Punk, Icon, Activist, a film which offers an intimate look into the fierce spirit of fashion diva Vivienne Westwood and her active participation in punk protests; and the festival’s closing film, Kusama: Infinity, a look at the Japanese artist’s constant search for ‘infinity’ in her work.